sibabrata-acharya/authentication/README.md

 - app.js provides three routes

       ```
-       1. '/login' to show the provider options to login, '/account'
+       1. '/login' to show the provider options to login.
        2. '/account' to show some profile information after login to any provider
        3. '/logout' to terminate an existing login session and redirect to login page.
       ```